-Mr. Li Tze Leung, SBS JP, aged 59, is an Independent Non-executive Director and was appointed on 1 March 2007.
+Mr. Li Tze Leung, SBS JP, aged 61, is an Independent Non-executive Director and was appointed on 1 March 2007.
 Besides, he was also appointed as a member of both Audit Committee and Remuneration Committee on 9 June 2007.
 Mr. Li has been serving the retail industry for more than 30 years and is currently the chairman of Broadway Photo Supply Ltd. He is a member of the National Committee of Chinese People's Political Consultative Conference, as well as the Hong Kong SAR Election Committee.
-Mr. Li is also the Chairman of the Hong Kong Photo Marketing Association Ltd., the President of H.K. & Kowloon Electrical Appliances Merchants Association Ltd., and an Executive Committee Member of Hong Kong Retail Management Association.
+Mr. Li is also the Chairman of the Hong Kong & Kowloon Electrical Appliances Merchants Association

-Professor Chan Chi Fai, Andrew, JP, aged 60, is an Independent Non-executive Director and was appointed on 9 March 2007.
+Professor Chan Chi Fai, Andrew, JP, aged 61, is an Independent Non-executive Director and was appointed on 9 March 2007.
 Besides, he was also appointed as a member of both Audit Committee and Nomination Committee on 9 June 2007.
 Professor Chan holds a Master degree of Business Administration from the University of California, Berkeley, U.S., a Bachelor degree of Business Administration and a Doctorate degree of Philosophy from the Chinese University of Hong Kong ("CUHK").
 Professor Chan is currently a professor in the Department of Marketing and the Director of the EMBA Program in the CUHK.
-Professor Chan is also currently the Chairman and member of the Process Review Committee, the Hong Kong Monetary Authority and a member of the Electoral Affairs Commission.
+Professor Chan is also currently the Chairman and member of the Process Review Committee, the Hong Kong Monetary Authority, a member of the Electoral Affairs Commission and a member of the Chinese Medicine Council.
 Professor Chan has approximately 30 years of experience in the education industry.
+Professor Chan is also an independent non-executive director of Bamboos Health Care Holdings Limited, a company listed on the GEM Board and Asiaray Media Group Limited, a company listed on the Main Board.